 Another chance for you to show off your artistic skills and raise money for charity at the same time.
 You are invited to buy a blank 12-inch canvas and create your masterpiece using any material you can think of: paint, charcoal, pencil, acrylics, watercolour, needlework, montage, photography, sculpture, knitting….it’s whatever you want and is limited only by your imagination.

-All the completed canvases will be displayed in an exhibition at Gravelly Barn from July 3 – 12 2020 and offered for sale at £45 each.
+All the completed canvases will be displayed in an exhibition at Gravelly Barn at a date to be arranged and offered for sale at £45 each.
 All the money raised will go to our chosen charities (see below).

 Just £10 will buy you a blank canvas and entry and they make an ideal present.
 We welcome everyone of any age, from amateurs to established artists, and those of you who have never created for years but feel inspired to have a go.